 Once the System Security Plan is Authorized, it’s time to start implementing the cybersecurity program, executing the processes and configuring the technology to meet the policy requirements.
 Keep in mind there are multiple 800-171 controls that require continuous monitoring of the program to ensure the System Security Plan remains relevant.

 Realistically, implementing the System Security Plan will take place sequentially over time; very few organizations are equipped to fully implement a cybersecurity program from scratch.
 In the next lesson we’ll cover how to prioritize the cybersecurity program implementation, starting with the “FAR 17”—the 17 OAs that you must immediately meet to remain on contract.
-If you found this information valuable in understanding System Security Plans, then make sure you enroll in our Cybersecurity 101 online class to receive the other 16 lessons on NIST 800-171/CMMC Workshops and checkout our Totem™ software.
+If you found this information valuable in understanding System Security Plans, then be sure to grab a seat in one of our DFARS/NIST 800-171/CMMC Workshops and checkout our Totem™ software.
 Or, just drop us a line.
 We love talking about all this stuff!